RogueBio/mosquito_phagostimulants/README.md

 - Determine transcriptional changes in the heads associated with mosquito feeding on MFS and (E)-4-Hydroxy-3-methyl-but-2-enyl pyrophosphate (HMBPP) mix
 - Determine transcriptional changes in the heads associated with mosquito feeding on MFS and ATP mix

-Fed at 37°C at the start of the scotophase on a XX light phase, mosquitoes were mated and fed on day 5 after emerging
+Fed at 37°C at the start of the scotophase on a 12:12 light phase, mosquitoes were mated and fed on day 5 after emerging

 ## Project Pipeline Overview